mgnauck/zopfli-pnginator/README.md

 # zopfli-pnginator

-Embbed javascript code in PNG and add custom chunk with a "html unpacking" script.
-Image data (= js code) compression done via standard deflate or zopfli.
+Quick utility to embbed javascript code in a (compressed) PNG image.
+Adds a custom chunk to the PNG that contains a tiny "html/js unpacking" script.
+Image data (input javascript source) will be compressed via zopfli (default) or standard deflate.
+Opening the PNG with file extension .html in a browser will unpack the image contents and execute the javascript.

 Compile: `clang -lz -lzopfli -std=c17 -Wall -Wextra -pedantic zopfli-pnginator.c`